 This vicious circle made me think even harder: What was the thing to do to address the environmental issues?
 Was there anything to do at all?

-I got to witness diverse sustainability problems while traveling.
-At the same time, I got to experience amazing local initiatives that bring back hope in community and leadership.
-I started believing in the power of like-minded individuals that can make a change by making conscious choices.
+I got to witness diverse sustainability problems while living around the world.
+At the same time, I got to experience fascinating collaborations driven by a genuine desire to change, rather than a need to increase customers.
+I started believing in the power of managers as drivers of change through making conscious choices for their companies.

-Therefore, I invite you to join my journey to discover together how to develop sustainable business models, lifestyle decisions, and problem-solving processes for our planet and for the generations to come.
+Therefore, I invite you to join my journey to discover together how to develop sustainable business models, how to create buy-in that will support small and large scale sustainable decisions, and how to implement problem-solving processes that are kind to our planet.